You will receive the prototype within 6 days. Contact us today to get started: WhatsApp: +86 13717165942 [email protected]

 The configuration and dimensions of the final product in extrusion molding are determined by the shape of the die used in manufacturing.
 The versatility of this method allows for an assortment of shapes such as T-profiles, U-channels, squares, I-beams, angles, and rounds to be created.
 Examples like drinking straws and PVC piping underscore how critical the design intricacies attributed to dies influence production outcomes.

-While extrusion molding is recognized for its affordability and efficient output rates, there are some downsides including possible warping issues within products as well as restrictions concerning complexity in shape designs achievable through this process.
+While extrusion molding is recognized for its affordability and efficient output rates, there are some downsides including possible warping issues within products.
+Additionally, there are restrictions concerning the complexity of shape designs achievable through this process.
 Nevertheless, it remains adept at facilitating mass fabrication procedures tailored toward more substantial products requiring increased material thicknesses.

 Benefits and Applications of Compression Molding